Paying a Gwinnett County Traffic Ticket

 Since it processes countless traffic tickets and other misdemeanor cases every month, the Recorder’s Court of Gwinnett County is often called the Traffic Court.
 Although some people take advantage of the freedom that the open road provides by driving carelessly or speeding, most put every effort into abiding by traffic laws.

 Perhaps, you failed to notice a change in the posted speed limit.
-That’s when you see it, the flashing lights in your rearview mirror.
+That’s when you see the flashing lights in your rearview mirror.
 Your heart immediately beats faster, especially if you already have several infractions on your driving record.
 When the officer stops you, they will inform you of the traffic violation and issue a ticket.

 If you have received a traffic ticket that requires you to go to Traffic Court, you should retain the legal counsel of Philip Kim Law before showing up in any Gwinnett County Courts.
 Our experienced traffic ticket lawyers understand the complexities of Georgia Traffic Law and are prepared to help you fight your ticket in court.
 We will work hard to ensure that you receive a fair result in your case.

 Gwinnett County Courts Options

 If you do so, it is an admission of guilt.
-Not only will the ticket remain on your driving record for five years, but you will also likely pay additional funds in higher insurance rates over the span of three years.
+The ticket will remain on your driving record for five years, and you will also likely pay additional funds in higher insurance coverage rates over three years.

-This method provides the only chance of keeping the ticket off of your driving record.
+This method provides the only chance to keep the ticket off your driving history.
 It may eliminate or reduce the fine and maintain your current insurance premiums.

-This would be a decent option if you were driving over the posted speed erratically because of an emergency.
+This would be a decent option if you erratically drove over the posted speed because of an emergency.
 The ticket goes on your driving record, but this approach may result in a reduced fine.

-Since determining which option is right for your situation can be difficult, discussing it with a reputable lawyer can provide the information and advice you need before attending the Traffic Court of Gwinnett County.
+Since determining which option is right for your situation can be difficult, discussing it with a reputable traffic ticket defense lawyer can provide the information and advice you need before attending the Traffic Court of Gwinnett County.